Posterior Lumbar Fusion: Prepare & Recover

 It should be noted that the healing and recovery time can be very variable, being altered by things such as tobacco use.
 Tobacco use can be detrimental on recovery and healing.

-- A week before your surgery is scheduled, do NOT take any NSAIDs (non-steroid anti-inflammatories, e.g. Aleve, Advil, Ibuprofen, Naprosyn.. if you are unsure if your medication is appropriate to take before surgery, please contact our medical staff at Princeton Brain and Spine before doing so)
+- A week before your surgery is scheduled, do NOT take any NSAIDs (non-steroid anti-inflammatories, e.g. Aleve, Advil, Ibuprofen, Naprosyn.. if you are unsure if your medication is appropriate to take before surgery, please contact our medical staff at Princeton Brain, Spine and Sports Medicine before doing so)

 - Do not eat or drink any food or beverage after the midnight before your surgery.
 The only exception is to take your normal medications with a sip of water.